PMBOK (PMI)

 For each process, activity, or practice, a description of input, tools and technique and output (deliverables) is made.

-• The first edition of the PMBOK was published in 1987.
-It was the result of workshops initiated in the early 80s by the PMI.
-In parallel a Code of Ethics was developed.
-And guidelines for accreditation of training centers and certification of individuals.
+• The first edition of the PMBOK® Guide was published in 1987.
+It was the result of workshops initiated in the early 80s by the PMI®.
+In parallel a Code of Ethics was developed and guidelines for accreditation of training centers and certification of individuals.

-• Later, a second version of the PMBOK was published (1996 and 2000), based on comments received from the members.
+• Later, a second version of the PMBOK® Guide was published (1996 and 2000), based on comments received from the members.
 PMBOK was recognized as a standard by the American National Standards Institute (ANSI) in 1998, and later by the Institute of Electrical and Electronics Engineers (IEEE).

-• The third version of the PMBOK Guide (tm) was published in 2004, with major improvements in the structure of the document, additions to processes, terms and domains of program and portfolio.
+• The third version of the PMBOK® Guide was published in 2004, with major improvements in the structure of the document, additions to processes, terms and domains of program and portfolio.

 • Industry specific processes

-A Project is accomplished trough the integration of the project management processes.
-PMBOK uses a variation of the Deming Cycle for continuous improvement with a 5 -step lifecycle:
+A Project is accomplished through the integration of the project management processes.
+PMBOK® Guide uses a variation of the Deming Cycle (PDCA) (PDCA) for continuous improvement with a 5 -step lifecycle applicable on both the whole project and on each project phase:

 • Authorize the project